 - General Settings – Required

 - Header Image – Required – Must replace the default header image (Banner image)

 - Menu or Navigation – Required

 - Categories and Tags – Requires for all posts

 Go to WordPress Categories and Tags tutorial.

-No less than 100 words required on each post along with the required post types listed below.
+No less than 500 words required for the two blog posts (see above) along with the required post types listed below.
 This must be original work, not plagiarized.

 Create First Post or Blog Post – Go to WordPress tutorial about create a post with visual and text editors.